saeedghsh/VISUM15/README.md

 Porto, July 2015
 http://paginas.fe.up.pt/~visum/

 Important Note: This repo contains many research papers from the lecturers' research team.
-I am not authorized to redistribute them, so if interested in any of the on must kindly download them from the authors website.
+I am not authorized to redistribute them.
+If interested in any of them, one must kindly download them from the authors' website.